-Adrenalectomy is performed to remove a tumor in one of the adrenal glands, the small, triangle-shaped organs that sit on top of the kidneys in the back of your upper abdomen.
+Adrenalectomy is performed to remove a tumor in one or both adrenal glands, the small, triangle-shaped organs that sit on top of the kidneys in the back of your upper abdomen.
 The adrenal glands produce several hormones and chemicals, including estrogen, progesterone, cortisol, cortisone, steroids, Adrenalin (epinephrine) and nor-epinephrine.
 An adrenal tumor may require removal if it is large, suspected or confirmed to be cancerous, or making the gland produce too much of one or more of the above-mentioned substances.
 Because the adrenal glands are so small, they usually must be removed entirely in order to remove the tumors.

-Laparoscopic adrenalectomy not only offers candidates less postoperative pain and a faster recovery, it also produces smaller scars (three or four incisions of 1/4- to 1/2-inch instead of a single 6- to 12-inch incision) and a lower risk of wound separation or hernia after surgery.
+Laparoscopic/Robotic adrenalectomy not only offers candidates less postoperative pain and a faster recovery, it also produces smaller scars (three or four incisions of 1/4- to 1/2-inch instead of a single 6- to 12-inch incision) and a lower risk of wound separation or hernia after surgery.
 Under general anesthesia, the surgeon inserts small tools and a camera into the abdomen and carefully removes the adrenal gland.

 Make an Appointment